This blog should provide some answers to frequently asked question around sales quote processing in SAP Hybris Cloud for Customer.

 How to attach documents to a sales quote output?

 You can attached documents on product (item) and on header level.
 If the attachments should be part of the output, you need to select the relevant attachments in the output settings.
 With the submit action the output will be triggered.
 In the Output facet you will find the history of submitted sales quotes including the attachments.
-Note: Documents attached via the Library cannot be selected in the output settings (this is a valid requirement for a future release).
+You can also attached a document that was linked from Library to the output.

 How to do versioning of sales quotes?